Kareem-Bizreh/Programming_Languages_Backend_24-25/README.md

 ### User Flow

+1. **Register**:

+    - The user registers by providing their email and other required details.
+    - A confirmation code is sent to the registered email, valid for **5 minutes**.
+    - The user must enter the code within this period to confirm their account.

+2. **Personal Account**:

+    - After confirming the account, the user can log in using their credentials.
+    - The user can update their personal information or upload a profile picture.

+3. **Browse Products**:

+    - The user can browse all available products or view their favorite products.
+    - The user can search for products by **name** or filter them by **category**.
+    - The user can view **detailed information** about each product and added to their **Favorites**.

+4. **Browse Stores**:

+    - The user can search for stores by **name**.

+5. **Add to Cart**:

-1. **Browse Products**: Users can browse products and add them to their shopping cart.
+    - The user can add products to their shopping cart.

-2. **Place Order**: Users can place an order, which is then divided into sub-orders for each store.
-3. **Order Status**:
-    - Sub-orders are sent to respective sellers for approval.
-    - Once all sub-orders are approved, the admin marks the order as "Ready for Delivery."
+6. **Place Order**:

+    - The user can place an order after selecting a delivery location.
+    - The order will be **automatically rejected** if there is insufficient stock for any of the selected products.

+7. **Manage Orders**:
+    - The user can cancel an order by changing its status to **Cancelled**.
-    - After delivery, the order status is updated to "Delivered."
+    - If the order is **not yet completed**, the user can update the delivery location.

 ### Admin Flow